MatthewYancey/16-9GAN/README.md

 256 x 256 image convolution layers doubling 3 to 24 at 32 pixels.

 ## Notebooks
-* 001 using image simularity to train
-* 002 Using GANs
+* process_freams.ipynb: Takes the video files and converts them to frames.
+* model_image_difference.ipynb: model that uses the MSE of the original image and the generated image as the loss.
+This method only has a generator and not a discrimiator.

-## Results
+## Results to show
 * Results over time
 * Example on the 16:9
 * Example on the 4:3
     * fixed background vs action sceen
-* Simpsons job that got cropped
+* Look at other animated shows (Simpsons etc)

 ## Backlog
-* More data - Remove everything from google drive except the 16:9 images

-* Review stopping conditions
-* Review different types of architecture
 * try just using a generator and having the image difference be the cost function
+* try the GANs approach
+* read up on different architecture